Palliative and Supportive Care Special Interest Group

 - Define the optimal infrastructure (for example, social networks) to support the needs of transplant survivors.

 - Develop guidelines for long-term medical follow-up that includes the anticipation of medical issues arising as a consequence of transplantation.
 For pediatric patients, anticipated issues include, but are not limited, to growth and/or gonadal failure, and mild cognitive impairment.

 - Data Collection

-- To gain information with which to begin to address the research questions outlined above, the Palliative Care SIG will conduct a survey(s) of patients, family members, transplant physicians, PC providers, and providers involved in counseling and treating patients.
+- To gain information with which to begin to address the research questions outlined above, the Palliative and Supportive Care SIG will conduct a survey(s) of patients, family members, transplant physicians, PC providers, and providers involved in counseling and treating patients.
 The SIG will work closely with the National Marrow Donor Program (NMDP) Health Services Research Program to create a survey instrument that will complement that which has been developed by the NMDP.
 The SIG will engage transplant centers in a pilot study of patients and their caregivers at the time of transplantation, at time-points after HCT that coincide with routine post-transplantation follow-up, during and after crises, and during bereavement.

 - The SIG will explore options to fund surveys.